-Twilio Programmable SMS Text Messaging generally falls within one of two categories: P2P or A2P messaging.
+Twilio Programmable SMS Text Messaging generally falls within one of two categories: A2P and P2P messaging.
 Read on to find out the differences, and which is right for you.

 P2P, or person-to-person messaging, is generally defined as a two-way (back and forth) messaging conversation between two humans.
 This could be messages between friends on mobile phones, or messages connecting two people using Twilio's REST API as a conduit.

-Some Twilio examples of P2P messaging include text communication between a customer and a support agent (like you would see with Flex), anonymous conversations between two users, or messages to and from a delivery or rideshare driver.
+In other countries, the P2P messaging categorization may cover some application-mediated communications, such as texting between a customer and a support agent (for example using Twilio Flex), conversations between two users via a proxy number, or messages to and from a delivery or rideshare driver.